 A friend of ours currently lives in Cebu and him and his girlfriend pay just $120 per month for a one bedroom apartment.
 The cost of living in the Philippines is incredibly low and there are hundreds of places you could visit on holiday (including the best Philippines beaches!) within a 30 minute domestic flight.

 One downside to the Philippines would be that the cuisine isn’t as diverse as some of its South Asian neighbours, and the internet isn’t the greatest.
-But it’s incredibly affordable, the people here are extremely friendly and if you’re into scuba, it boasts some of the best diving in the world.
+But it’s one of the most affordable places to live, the people here are extremely friendly and if you’re into scuba, it boasts some of the best diving in the world.

 Read More About The Philippines: